cass-kul/cass-kul.github.io/_exercises/c-asm-basics.md

 `RISC-V rv32gc gcc 10.2.0` on the site to see RISC-V assembly code as your output.
 This is a handy tool for quick tests, but of course for larger projects you should stick with a local compiler setup.

+> Warm-up 2: Check the RISC-V assembly code on Godbolt for the `hello world` program!

 ## Dissecting `hello world`

 Let's go back to the example code: